rikardbq/candidate-product-store/readme.md

 1. Start by listing all available products from the API.
 2. Find all products with a price higher then 300.
 3. Get the product dimensions for product id's 3 and 7.
-4. Create a box using the API.
-The box should be able to fit the products with id 3 and 7 in the moste efficient way.
+4. Get all boxes using the API.
+Choose the box that is able to fit the products with id 3 and 7 in the moste efficient way.
-5. Now checkout the order of the Box with its products.
+5. Now checkout the order using that box and products 3 and 7.
 6. The result from the checkout will tell you if it's a success or error.
 7. Send us a mail with a link to your code repo (github, bitbucket etc) and inclued your final run result.